spencer-bump/DisasterAware-CMAPI-v1.2.0-Launch-Channel-Commands/README.md

        {
          guid: guidOfWidgetToLaunch,  // The retrieved GUID of the widget to launch
          launchOnlyIfClosed: true,    // If true will only launch an unopened widget.
-         data: dataString             // Initial launch config data to be passed to
+         data: dataString             // Initial launch config data (channel
+         							  // and payload) to be passed to the
-                                      // a widget only if the widget is opened.
+                                      // widget as it is opened.
-                                      // The data must be a string!
        },
          callbackOnLaunch
       );

-The callbackOnLaunch function can be used for success and/or error messages.

 <hr>
 #Chanels: